 How We Turn Restaurant Review Data into Customer Intelligence Insights

 All of this data aggregation sets the foundation for our Guest Intelligence services, which enable restaurants to track their online reputation.
 We go through millions of restaurant reviews and use natural language processing to search for keywords.
-The keywords are then used to put the reviews into categories (such as food, beverage, service, value, ambience and intent to return) that we can track with sales and traffic year after year.
+The keywords are then used to put the reviews into categories (such as food, beverage, service, value, ambiance, and intent to return) that we can track with sales and traffic year after year.

 Those reviews are then bucketed into bigger umbrella categories (such as flavor and food prep) to get to the root of what part of the experience the customer is referring to when using those keywords.
 This allows you to track specific causes behind changes in sentiment, such as whether the taste of your food or the quality of your to-go packaging has changed.